joshnatis/joshnatis/README.md

 Interests and questions:
 ```
 * Fundamentally new ideas about computing
-  (hint: not hyper-optimizing Linux on the x86 architecture)
+  (not hyper-optimizing Linux on the x86 architecture)
 * Are computers and nature adversaries?
 Do they have to be?
   How can we create a symbiotic relationship between them?
 * Trying to reconcile being a Luddite with being a computer scientist